Arnesh-pal/ChronoWall/README.md

 - Modify time ranges and image filenames in the scripts.
 - Place your images in the specified directory (`~/Pictures/Wallpaper/` or `C:\Users\YOUR_USERNAME\Pictures\Wallpaper\`).

-Free to use and modify!
+Feel Free to use and modify!